Brycen-walker/brycen-walker.github.io/README.md

 Read through and practice implementing these security settings on a fresh VM for invaluable practice.
 <br>
 <br>
-Another important concept in cyberpatriot is baselining.
+Another important concept in CyberPatriot is baselining.
 Baselining is the idea of comparing clean or secured configurations and environments to the ones in the challenge image.<br>
 For example, if I compare a secure implementation of the ssh configuration file to the one on my home machine that I left vulnerable, I will notice that they differ in key areas.
 Then I can change the insecure setting.
 <br>
 In a competition where so many things are insecure or vulnerable, the skill and ability to baseline becomes invaluable.